Inpatient Rehab for Veterans

 Do Inpatient Rehab Centers Treat Mental Health Disorders?

 Most inpatient rehab centers treat mental health disorders to some degree.
-Depression is the most common mental health disorder among Veterans followed by PTSD.
-Between 11% and 30% of Veterans struggle with post-trauma stress, especially those who have been in combat.9
+According to the Department of Veterans Affairs (VA), depression is one of the most common mental health disorders among Veterans, followed by PTSD.
+At some point in their life, 7 out of 11 Veterans will struggle with post-traumatic stress disorder, especially those who have been in combat.9

-If you have specific mental health needs ask your provider if their rehab program has targeted services to treat co-occurring disorders.
-This includes medication management and stabilization on previously prescribed therapy.
-Inpatient rehabs, like Desert Hope, that treat SUD and mental health together have the best outcomes for sustained recovery and sober living.1
+If you have specific mental health needs, ask the provider you’re considering if their rehab program has targeted services to treat co-occurring disorders.
+This may include medication management and stabilization on existing treatment plans.
+Inpatient rehabs—like Desert Hope and our other AAC facilities—that address both substance use and mental health conditions at the same time have the best outcomes for sustained recovery.

 Was this page helpful?